 Investment transactions are recorded on the applicable trade date.
 Realized gains or losses are computed using the specific identification method.
-The Company carries its investments at fair value, as determined by the Board of Directors.

-Loans and Debt Securities.
-For loans and debt securities for which market quotations are readily available, fair value generally is equal to the market price for those loans and securities.
-For loans and debt securities for which a market quotation is not readily available, fair value generally approximates amortized cost unless the borrower's enterprise value or overall financial condition or other factors lead to a determination of fair value at a different amount; as a general rule, the Company does not value such loans or debt securities above cost, but such loans and debt securities will be subject to fair value write-downs when the asset is considered impaired.
+Loans and Debt Securities .
+For loans and debt securities for which market quotations are readily available, such as broadly syndicated term loans and bonds, fair value generally is equal to the market price for those loans and securities.
+For loans and debt securities for which a market quotation is not readily available, such as middle market term loans and mezzanine debt investments, fair value generally approximates amortized cost unless the borrower's enterprise value or overall financial condition or other factors lead to a determination of fair value at a different amount; as a general rule, the Company does not value such loans or debt securities above cost, but such loans and debt securities will be subject to fair value write-downs when the asset is considered impaired.

 Equity and Equity-Related Securities.
 The Company's equity and equity-related securities in portfolio companies for which there is no liquid public market are valued at fair value based on the enterprise value of the portfolio company, which will be determined using various factors, including cash flow from operations of the portfolio company and other pertinent factors, such as recent offers to purchase a portfolio company's securities or other liquidation events.
 The determined fair values are generally discounted to account for restrictions on resale and minority ownership positions.
 The value of the Company's equity and equity-related securities in public companies for which market quotations are readily available are based upon the closing public market price on the balance sheet date.
 Securities that carry certain restrictions on sale are typically valued at a discount from the public market value of the security.
+The Company's equity investment in its wholly-owned asset management company, Katonah Debt Advisors, is valued based on standard measures such the percentage of assets under management and a multiple of operating income used to value other asset management companies.